tri2sing/PyOO/README.md

 # Differences from the book
 This section provides some details about the core changes I made.
+The list below is not in the order of implementation.
+* exception package
+  - Created independent modules for different components
+* inheritance package
+  - Did not make any changes
 * notebook package
   - Used inheritance in the menu class
   - Used __str__ to display instance information
-* inheritance package
-  - Did not make any changes
 * polymorphism package
   - Create independent module for different components
-* exception package
+* reuse
-  - Created independent modules for different components
+  - Used abstract method in the inheritance version of reuse